Igor-Lacko/IPK-proj2/README.md

 user input processing, FSM logic, classes for commands/messages are the same for both variants, and server input validation according to the current state is mutual for both variants.
 A high level behaviourof the client is described by the following diagram:<br><br> ![Client overview](/UML/IPK-SUMMARY.png)<br><br>
-*Note: In the diagram (and the following diagrams), interfaces are displayed as green, abstract classes as pink, normal classes as blue and structs as red.*
+*Note: In this class diagram (and the following  class diagrams), interfaces are displayed as green, abstract classes as pink, normal classes as blue and structs as red.*

 #### Client class
 We can observe that in the diagram, the Client class is the most "important", e.g. connects all the other components of the program